 Select if you'd like to include Deleted Tickets or Suspended Tickets by expanding the tickets to sync list.

 You will then be re-directed to sign in through the Zendesk authentication.
 You will need an admin account on Zendesk to perform a collection.
+If you are already signed into an instance of Zendesk it will automatically go through the authentication steps using your credentials.

 This is what our Zendesk looks like: